danivalle27/BTP_EXP_BR/exercises/ex1/README.md

 2. Check, if Project **TechEd Transformation Project** is selected.
 Press than button "Create"
 <br>![](/exercises/ex1/images/CALM_Create_TC.png)

-3. On the side panel, select
+3. To create a new test case, enter on the side panel the following values:
     <br>**Type:** Automtated
     <br>**Automation Provider:** TTA_for_SAP
     <br>**Title:** ###-Sales Order Processing for Non-Stock Material (2ET)     *(replace the ### with your user number)*